 I learned about them through a friend.
 The connection led to Caminando Con Papi and El Conde Negro.

-Prior to the making of Caminando con Papi you couldn’t listen to your father’s music.
-With time you overcame your grief and found a way to honor and reinterpret his music on your own terms.
+Before making Caminando con Papi you couldn’t listen to your father’s music.
+With time you overcame your grief and honored and reinterpret his music on your own terms.
 What changed?

 Caminando con Papi marks the first time you sing on a project of your own.

 Nate Chinen of the New York Times described Caminando con Papi as a, “A brilliant homage to your father.”